-Singapore companies sanctioned by US are family run
+US Treasury sanctions 2 Singapore firms for NKorea dealings

-SINGAPORE (AP) — SINGAPORE (AP) – Two Singapore companies sanctioned by the U.S. Treasury Department this week and accused of laundering money for North Korea share a director, address and have a similar board, official records show.
+SINGAPORE (AP) — An executive of one of two Singapore companies named by the U.S. Treasury Department this week for violating sanctions against North Korea said Friday that he was unaware of any such dealings.

 Most Read Business Stories